Can't share this digest on Facebook? Here's why.

 APO Fruits Corporation, Inc. (AFC) and Hijo Plantation Inc. (HPI) were owners of 5 parcels of land (1338.60 has.) located in San Isidro, Tagum, Davao.
 On 12 October 1995, the two voluntarily offered to sell the properties to the Department of Agrarian Reform.
 DAR offered P86.9 million for AFC’s land and P164.40 million for HPI’s land (total of about P251.3 million).
 AFC, HPI and DAR cannot agree on the price hence the Complaint for Determination of Just Compensation was filed before the DAR Adjudication Board on 14 February 1997.
 The DARAB failed to render a decision on the valuation of the land for three years.
 But nevertheless, the government, through the Land Bank of the Philippines, deposited P26M into AFC’s account and P45M into HPI’s account as down payment in 1996.
 The DAR also caused the titling of the land in the name of the Republic of the Philippines in December 1996.
 Later, titles were given to farmers under the CARP (Comprehensive Agrarian Reform Program).

-Due to DARAB’s failure to adjudicate, AFC and HPI filed a complaint for determination of just compensation before the RTC of Davao which rendered a decision in favor of AFC and HPI.
+Due to DARAB’s failure to adjudicate, AFC and HPI filed a complaint for determination of just compensation before the Regional Trial Court of Davao which rendered a decision in favor of AFC and HPI.
 The RTC ruled, based on the reports it gathered from assessors, that the purchase price should be higher than what was offered by DAR; that the purchase price should be at P103.33/ sq. m; that DAR is to pay AFC and HPI a total of P1.38 billion.
-DAR appealed to the CA, the CA reversed the RTC.
+DAR appealed to the CA, the CA reversed the ruling of the RTC.